 By Joscelyn Brown

-In this time of constant change and business disruptions, the cost of a breakdown in even one internal control in a high-risk area has the potential to be quite significant.
-Think about the potential impact of a control not functioning as intended within your loan or finance departments.
+In this time of constant change and organizational disruptions, the cost of a breakdown of even one internal control in a high-risk area has the potential to be quite significant.
+Think about the potential impact of a control not functioning as intended within your revenue collection function, treasury or controller departments.
 But how do you monitor your internal controls in both an effective and efficient manner?
 Your internal audit function is likely the best tool you have for monitoring whether your controls are in place and functioning as intended.

 Benefits of Internal Audit

-The benefits of a strong internal audit function go well beyond mitigating breakdowns in controls that may have significant financial and operational impacts on your institution:
+The benefits of a strong internal audit function go well beyond mitigating breakdowns in controls that may have significant financial and operational impacts on your organization:

 Options to Fit Your Organization